Felix Non-Indian Scholarship

 - Graduates are expected to return to work in their home country.

-- Candidates must have submitted a complete application for admission by the scholarship closing date of 23:59 (GMT) on 29 January 2023.
+- Candidates must have submitted a complete application for admission by the scholarship closing date of 12:00 GMT (midday) on 19 January 2024.

 - Candidates must have an offer of admission by the time shortlisting takes place.
 We may give priority to applicants with an unconditional offer of admission.

 - If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.

 - Candidates will be assessed on academic merit.
 Financial need will also be taken into consideration.

 - The assessment of your application will be based on the information provided in your scholarship application and in your on-line admission application for admission.
 Selectors will be looking at the degree results and also at academic references (if any), statement and other relevant information.

 - Only those who have been accepted for admission will be considered for short listing by the SOAS Selection Panel.